-By law, reviews of work in any of the four categories above must be performed by duly constituted committees appointed by, and reporting to, senior administrators of the College.
+By law, reviews of work in any of the four categories above must be performed by duly constituted committees appointed by, and reporting to, senior administrators of the university.
 To enable these reviews, investigators must submit proposals to perform work involving these regulated activities.
 The proposals must describe the detailed, step-by-step protocols and procedures that will be used in the performance of the work.
 These protocols must be updated once each year to permit continuation of the work (annual renewals are not automatic).
 Also, any changes in the authorized proposal must undergo additional review during the period of approval.
 Additionally, please note that this sort of review is required for survey work that may be done year-after-year in scheduled classes or laboratories.

 Login to submit and manage protocols.
 Read detailed descriptions of the compliance committees, along with guidance for investigators: